What are we talking about?

 to access then the job will take longer.

-the principle consideration is where
+new outside light the principle consideration is where

 power can be obtained from.
 If the location is really difficult